Internationally Educated Social Work Professionals (IESW) Bridging Program

 Offered part-time over a 13-month period (beginning in the Summer term) or a 9-month period (beginning in the Fall term), the program includes courses, mentorship, and work experience.
 The certificate is open only to internationally educated professionals with social service experience approved through the Internationally Educated Social Work Professionals (IESW) Program admissions process.

 Tuition and Awards and Financial Aid

 The tuition fee for the Certificate in Canadian Social Work Practice for 2023–2024 is expected to be $6,500 plus taxes.
 This fee is subject to change.

 Please contact the IESW Program office to request an online application form.

 Curriculum and Schedule

 The Certificate in Canadian Social Work Practice will give you extensive and valuable knowledge about the Canadian social services sector.
 Your in-class courses and work placement will also further develop your theoretical and practical skills in the area of social work practice.

 All courses are required and you must successfully pass each one.
-Classes are held from 9:30 a.m.–4:30 p.m., twice a week on Mondays and Thursdays from July until February.
-From March until June, classes are held one day a week from 9:30 a.m.–4:30 p.m.
+Classes are held from 9:30 a.m.–4:30 p.m., twice a week on Tuesdays and Fridays from June 30, 2023 until April 19, 2024.
+From April until June, classes are held only on Fridays from 9:30 a.m.–4:30 p.m.
 In addition to class time, you will participate in an unpaid work experience placement for three to four days per week.